mehdiborji/nanoranger/README.md

 # nanoranger

-*nanoranger* is a processing tool for long-read single-cell transcriptomics as described in our [Nature Communications](https://www.nature.com/articles/s41467-023-44137-7) paper and spatial transcriptomics as described in our [Immunity](https://www.cell.com/immunity/pdf/S1074-7613(22)00415-0.pdf) paper.
+*nanoranger* is a processing tool for long-read single-cell transcriptomics as described in our [Nature Communications](https://www.nature.com/articles/s41467-023-44137-7) paper, and spatial transcriptomics as described in our [Immunity](https://www.cell.com/immunity/pdf/S1074-7613(22)00415-0.pdf) paper.

-If you have a question about the software, or have any suggestions or ideas for new features or collaborations feel free to create an issue here, on GitHub, or write an email to mborji@broadinstitute.org .
+## Workflow

+The input data can be obtained through sequencing of 10x Genomics whole-transcriptome cDNA libraries or amplicons obtained through targeted amplification, sequenced with Oxford Nanopore Technologies (ONT) or Pacific Biosciences devices.The schematic of our workflow is demonstrated below.

 ![schema](nanoranger_schema.png)

-The input data can be obtained through sequencing of 10x Genomics whole-transcriptome cDNA libraries or amplicons obtained through targeted amplification, sequenced with Oxford Nanopore Technologies (ONT) or Pacific Biosciences devices.
-It is inspired by *cellranger*.
+If you have a question about the software, or have any suggestions or ideas for new features or collaborations, feel free to create an issue here on GitHub, or write an email to mborji@broadinstitute.org.

 ## Background